Currency:

 Every site owner should know at least a little about the flow of traffic on their site:

-• from which place (subpages) do they most often leave the site
+• Where (subpages) do they most often leave the site from

 • which are the most popular